There are two important differences between mutual funds and annuities when they are offered under a retirement plan.

 Otherwise, mutual funds and annuities are treated very similarly when offered as part of your employer’s retirement plan.

-*Returns are subject to the claims-paying capability of the insurer.
+*Guarantees are subject to the claims-paying capability of the insurer.
+Payments from variable accounts will fluctuate based on investment performance.

 Investment, insurance and annuity products are not FDIC insured, are not bank guaranteed, are not deposits, are not insured by any federal government agency, are not a condition to any banking service or activity, and may lose value.